biennt/april2022-event/README.md

 ##This is a demo for nginx ingress controller with NAP (Nginx AppProtect)

 ### Install K8S on Ubuntu 20.04
-Follow this guide to have containerd, kubectl, kubelet, kubeadm on your k8s nodes https://computingforgeeks.com/deploy-kubernetes-cluster-on-ubuntu-with-kubeadm/
+Follow this guide to have container engine, kubectl, kubelet, kubeadm on your k8s nodes https://computingforgeeks.com/deploy-kubernetes-cluster-on-ubuntu-with-kubeadm/

 Init the cluster: